Iron-headedKid/Intelligent_Mode_locking_fiber_laser/README.md

 # Intelligent_Mode_locking
-This is a control project for an intelligent mode-locking fiber laser.
+This is a control program for an intelligent mode-locking fiber laser.